ffmpeg_image_transport package from ffmpeg_image_transport repo

 • Bernd Pfrommer

-ROS2 image transport for FFmpeg encoding
+ROS2 image transport for ffmpeg/libav

 The publisher plugin of the transport produces ffmpeg image transport messages.
 These are raw, encoded packets that are then transmitted and decoded by the subscriber plugin of the transport.
 The transport library contains both the publisher(encoder) and subscriber(decoder) plugin and therefore must be installed on both sides to be useful.